Laser capsulotomy: One Stop Clinic

 Will I need a follow-up appointment?

-Some patients will need a follow-up appointment in the outpatient clinic.
-Before you leave hospital the laser operator will tell you if you need another appointment.
+Some patients will need a follow-up appointment in an Outpatient clinic.
+The laser operator will tell you if you need another appointment before you leave hospital.

-You may visit your optician two weeks after your laser treatment, to see whether your glasses need changing because of changes to your vision.
+If you wear glasses, visit your optician two weeks after your laser treatment.
+The optician will decide whether your glasses need changing, due to changes to your vision.

 Will I be able to drive after my procedure?